This 1966 Video of Market Street Neon Signs is Spellbinding

 Off Menu is Sponsored by Bender’s because they are badass.
 Drop by and make some bad decisions with good people.

-As Market Street makes news for preparing to go car free next week, it’s pretty amazing to take a peek at this video of what it looked like in the 1960s.
+Back when Market Street was making news for preparing to go car free, this pretty amazing video popped back up in the world.
+It’s incredible to take a peek at and see what Market Street looked like in the 1960s.

 Market Street used to be one of San Francisco’s bustling commercial hubs.
 Just look how beautiful and luminous it was in this video:

 A few landmarks like The Warfield, and The Orpheum are still around but most of these businesses are long gone and have unfortunately taken their lovely neon signs with them.